MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 6. Select the tab for **Linux servers**.

-7. Copy the command in the Download and onboard agent for Linux area.
+7. Copy the command in the *Download and onboard agent for Linux* area to the clipboard.

 8. The next steps are specific to limitations in copying from a Virtual Machine in the lab environment.
 In the browser, navigate to https://outlook.office.com.

 9. Create a New Message to *MOD Administrator*.

-10. Paste the clipboard command that was copied from the connector page.
+10. Paste the clipboard command that was copied from the connector page into the body of the email message and send it to yourself.

 11. Open a browser on your local (not a lab virtual machine) and navigate to https://outlook.office.com.